jmussman/okta-password-import-hook-dotnet/README.md

 When handled this way, the ActionResult instance has a Value property correctly set to the DynamicResponse instance, where the
 *dynamic* response is correctly evaluated.

-### LdapConnection and Testing Issues
+### PrincipalContext, LdapConnection, and Testing Issues

-System.DirectoryServices.Protocols.LdapConnection does not implement an interface.
-C# classes are not inherently mockable unless all of the properties and methods are marked as virtual.
+Most of the .NET library does not implement interfaces, and Moq cannot override non-virtual class methods.
-The LdapConnection scenario assumes that the client will simply make *new* instances of it and use them to query the LDAP server, and that is exactly what should *not* happen during unit testing.
+For example, the LdapConnection scenario assumes that the client will simply make *new* instances of it and use them to query the LDAP server, and that is exactly what should *not* happen during unit testing.
+The PrincipalContext scenario for Active Directory has the same problem.
+The LdapConnection solution is the more complex and is discussed here.

-To solve this problem, the client code is written to use an interface and wrapper around the LdapConnection, ILdapConnectionProxy and the implementation LdapConnectionProxyServer.
+To solve the test-double problem, the client code is written to use an interface and wrapper around the LdapConnection, ILdapConnectionProxy and the implementation LdapConnectionProxyServer.
 The class is instantiated and injected into the password validation service: